Child Life and Therapeutic Recreation Infant Playroom

 Volunteers at Mt.
 Washington Pediatric Hospital provide a variety of services ranging from hosting a hospitality cart, providing clerical support to staff and providing comfort, companionship and play for your child.

-If you see a volunteer in a teal smock with a hospital badge, that is one of our Child Life and Therapeutic Recreation volunteers.
+If you see a volunteer in a teal smock with a hospital badge, that is one of the Child Life and Therapeutic Recreation volunteers.
 These volunteers receive special training and are under the supervision of the Child Life and Therapeutic Recreation Staff.

 During your child’s stay here at Mt.
 Washington Pediatric Hospital, a rehabilitation team may be working with you and your child.
 That team may consist of three disciplines, physical therapy (PT), occupational therapy (OT), and/or speech therapy (SLP).
 Together with Child Life, this team will work with you and your child to address his/her developmental skills.